What requirements must coffee comply with to be allowed on the European market?

 - Focus on applying good agricultural practices to reduce the presence of food contaminants, as the risk of contamination of any kind can be prevented by better growing, drying, processing and storage practices.
 Information on good agricultural practices in coffee production can, amongst other, be found on the website of the World Coffee Research.

-For organic coffee, MRLs of pesticides should be (next to) zero.
+For organic coffee, MRLs of pesticides must be zero.
 Buyers will randomly select batches of organic green coffee, which they might send to accredited third-party laboratories to check for residues.

-- Check the legislation regarding the control of pesticide residues (Regulation EC 396/2005) for further information on pesticides.
+- Check the legislation on pesticide residues (Regulation EC 396/2005) for further information on pesticides.

 - Consult the EU pesticide database for an overview of the maximum residue levels (MRLs) for each pesticide.
 You can search on your product or pesticide type.
 Always check with your buyers if they require additional adherence to MRL limits and pesticide use.